Snow peas and zucchini stir fry

-I was planning a very simple stir fry with bits and pieces of vegetables from the fridge so I thought I’d bump up the dish a bit by serving the stir fry with eggs.
+I was planning a very simple snow peas and zucchini stir fry with bits and pieces from the fridge so I thought I’d bump up the dish a bit by serving the stir fry with eggs.
 The idea was to boil the eggs just until the whites were firm but the yolks still runny.
 The stir fry would be on one side of the platter then the eggs, cut in half and the runny yolks oozing out, would be on the other side.
 But I overcooked the eggs.
 Although the yolks were still soft, they were no longer runny.

 The funny thing is that the eggs turned out to be a superfluity.
 Still, they made the dish prettier and more colorful than it would have been without them.
 (Note to self: the eggs would have been much prettier if I had sprinkled them with black sesame seeds).